2022 United States local elections: Mayoral elections

 In the 2022 Oklahoma City mayoral election on February 8, one-term incumbent David Holt, a former Republican as most mayoral elections are nonpartisan, won reelection against Frank Urbanic and Carol Hefner.
 Several races were held on April 5.
 In the 2022 Columbia, Missouri, mayoral election, Barbara Buffaloe narrowly defeated Randy Minchew, succeeding two-term incumbent Brian Treece.
 In the 2022 Milwaukee mayoral special election, acting mayor Cavalier Johnson won against Bob Donovan, and succeeded Tom Barrett, who resigned in December 2021 to become the U.S. Ambassador to Luxembourg.
 Johnson became the first African-American elected mayor of Milwaukee.
 In the 2022 Norman, Oklahoma mayoral election, one-term incumbent Breea Clark lost reelection in a runoff against Larry Heikkila.

 In the 2022 Denton mayoral election on May 7, one-term incumbent Gerard Hudspeth won reelection against Paul Meltzer.
 In the 2022 Newark mayoral election on May 10, two-term incumbent Ras Baraka won reelection against Sheila Montague.
 In the 2022 Charlotte mayoral election on July 26, two-term incumbent Vi Lyles won reelection against Stephanie de Sarachaga-Bilbao.

+For the 2022 Flint mayoral election, incumbent Sheldon Neely faced a rematch with former Flint Mayor Karen Weaver.
+Neely was the leading candidate, while she was the runner-up in the primary.
+In the Flint Mayoral general election on November 8, Neeley defeated Weaver with a close margin, earning his reelection for a second term.

-For the 2022 Los Angeles mayoral election, the liberal Democratic state representative Karen Bass and Rick Caruso, a Republican-turned-Democrat businessman, were the two most voted canadiated and advanced to the runoff election on November 8.
+For the 2022 Los Angeles mayoral election, the liberal Democratic state representative Karen Bass and Rick Caruso, a Republican-turned-Democrat businessman, were the two most voted candidates and advanced to the runoff election on November 8.
 In a fairly competitive runoff, Bass defeated Caruso.
 She succeeded two-term incumbent Eric Garcetti, and in doing so became the first woman and the second Black person (after Tom Bradley) to be elected mayor of Los Angeles.